 She was intelligent, gregarious and fun to be around.
-A strongly independent woman, she had travelled and worked in many different countries throughout her life at a time where that was not the norm.
-And she was one of the first women in Australia to graduate as a social worker in the 1940’s.
+A strongly independent woman, she had travelled and worked in many different countries throughout her life at a time when that was not the norm.
+And she was one of the first women in Australia to graduate as a social worker in the 1940s.

 In her 60’s she married the love of her life and together they continued to travel and live overseas for another 30 years.
 She was much loved by her many nieces and nephews.

 When her husband passed away, she chose, at age 94, to come back to her beloved Australia and live by the sea in a small unit.
-She would enjoy her first cup of tea at 4am, a lifetime habit, and then return to bed for a couple more hours sleep.
+She would enjoy her first cup of tea at 4 am, a lifetime habit, and then return to bed for a couple more hours of sleep.

 Then she had a fall that resulted in a broken hip and wrist.

 Although she bounced back from this remarkably well, her need for daily assistance increased and she reluctantly agreed to move to a residential care home close to us further up the coast.
 She wasn’t particularly happy living there, but she tried to make the best of it.
 She was the life of the party at sing-a-longs and led the way in creative dancing!
 She made good use of her social work skills with the other residents who she considered to be very ‘old’.